lulf/lulf.github.io/_drafts/2020-12-27-stigadigi.md

 categories: technical embedded nrf microbit
 ---

-[Stiga Table Hockey](https://www.stigasports.com/eu/leisure-play/table-games/table-hockey) is a classical table game here in Norway, and familiar many.
+[Stiga Table Hockey](https://www.stigasports.com/eu/leisure-play/table-games/table-hockey) is a classical table game here in Norway.
 One of my side projects while studying was to implement an automated goal detection mechanism and log results online.
-I did manage to scrap together a [php](https://github.com/lulf/stigadigi/tree/ecdd4e0f8953c1d14f7a9ecd41f7055be03fa4a3) application to keep track of scores, and some buttons to register goals, but I did not manage to get the goal detection implemented.
+I did manage to scrap together a [php(!)](https://github.com/lulf/stigadigi/tree/ecdd4e0f8953c1d14f7a9ecd41f7055be03fa4a3) application to keep track of scores, and some buttons to register goals, but I did not manage to get the goal detection implemented.
+As much fun as it can be to get a 10 year old web application to run again, I figured it was time for a rewrite.

+Due to a renewed interest in Rust and embedded on my part, I decided to re-implement this project during the corona christmas holidays of 2020.
+All of the software is available on [github](https://github.com/lulf/stigadigi).

 # Rethinking the design

-Due to a renewed interest in Rust and embedded on my part, I decided to re-implement this project during the corona christmas holidays of 2020.

-The original plan was to support the following:
+The original plan was to support the following in the new design:

-* Read sensor data when puck is inside the goal area
+* Detect when puck is inside the goal area
 * Handle button events to start and stop games
 * Display game state for the players
 * Forward live game data to a web service

-# Exploring sensors
+# Goal detection

 The most important pieces of this work was to find a reliable way to detect goal.
 The initial approach I took was to drill a few holes in the goal and place a photoresistor and laser emitter on each side of the goal.

-This solution proved difficult to mount and it required very accurate positioning of the laser and photoresistor.
+Although this mechanism detected a goal with high accuracy, it proved difficult to mount the sensors as it required very accurate positioning of the laser and photoresistor.

-The second approach I tried was to use reed switches (magnetic field detection) and modify the puck with a small magnet.
+The second approach I tried was to use reed switches (magnetic field detection), drill a hole in the puck and embed a small magnet.
 After trying a few differently sized magnets, I found one that would get detected reliably, while not getting stuck on the hockey stick of the players (which is made of metal!).

 ![/images/IMG_5633.JPG](Puck)

+Mounting the reed switch in the goal area was also quite simple:

 ![/images/IMG_5635.JPG](Reed switch)

+# Start and stop events

+The micro:bit cotnains two buttons.
+The left button will start/stop the game, and the right button will undo the last operation, in the event of a wrongly detected goal.

 # Displaying the score

 My initial plan was to install a couple of 7-segment displays to show the score.
 However, the multiplexing these displays required more circuitry, so I postponed that to future work.
+Luckily, the micro:bit has a 5x5 LED grid, and I decided to use that to display the score.

+# Forwarding live game data

+I started writing a REST API that the controller would talk to to store the game state.
+The API will eventually also be able to update the player rating depending on which players played against each other.
+Due to lack of time I decided to postpone this work, but the initial work is stored in the repository.

 # Hardware